Start Specifying Uponor PEX Piping

 For the longest time, copper has been the industry standard for piping.
 We believe you should strongly consider Uponor’s PEX-a piping.

-PEX is a crosslinked polyethylene piping material that is durable, noncorrosive and flexible.
-Due to its flexibility, it has the potential to provide freeze-damage protection.
-We can see the clear advantages with PEX, and through our ATS Spec Tool, we can offer specifications that will give copper a run for its money.
+Uponor PEX is a crosslinked polyethylene piping material that is durable, noncorrosive and flexible, as well it has the potential to provide freeze-damage protection.
+We can see the clear advantages with Uponor piping solution, and through our ATS Spec Tool, we can offer specifications that will give copper a run for its money.

-With the increased use of PEX piping, such as the superior Pex A piping by Uponor, the battle between PEX and copper has really ramped up.
-In this guide, we will discuss the advantages and disadvantages of each piping material to explain why we believe PEX-a is the best option.
+With the increased use of Uponor PEX piping, such as the superior Pex A piping by Uponor, the battle between Uponor PEX and copper has really ramped up.
+In this guide, we will discuss the advantages and disadvantages of each piping material to explain why we believe Uponor is the best option.

 Since the 1960s, copper piping has been the gold standard in the plumbing industry.
 It has always been readily available and known for its longevity.
-However, PEX has become the new piping of choice over the past two decades, due to its durability, flexibility and cost-effectiveness.
+However, the Uponor piping system has become the new piping of choice over the past two decades, due to its durability, flexibility and cost-effectiveness.

-One of the leading factors that contribute to the rise of PEX piping’s popularity is the significant cost savings it offers.
-Most PEX piping options are one-third the cost of copper.
-Even with the equipment required to install the fittings, PEX piping is still more cost-effective in a medium-sized job.
+One of the leading factors that contribute to the rise of Uponor PEX piping’s popularity is the significant cost savings it offers.
+Most Uponor piping solution options are one-third the cost of copper.
+Even with the equipment required to install the fittings, Uponor PEX piping is still more cost-effective in a medium-sized job.
 An added benefit is the speed of connections compared to soldering copper.

-PEX-a piping is the most flexible of all PEX piping types.
-PEX-a allows for the tightest bend radius, just 3½ inches for ½-inch pipe.
+Uponor piping is the most flexible of all piping types.
+It allows for the tightest bend radius, just 3½ inches for a ½-inch pipe.
 This flexibility offers many advantages, such as fewer connections with each change in direction.
 The reduced number of fittings result in increased reliability as well as reduced water pressure drops.

-Unlike rigid copper pipes which burst when they expand in freezing conditions, flexible PEX-a can expand without bursting.
-This makes PEX-a more resistant to changing water temperatures.
-Along those same lines, you can also easily repair kinks from PEX-a pipes by using a heat gun.
+Unlike rigid copper pipes which burst when they expand in freezing conditions, flexible Uponor PEX-a can expand without bursting.
+Uponor pipe is the only pipe that meets the WQA ORD1502 standard to withstand static freeze-thaw cycles.
+This makes Uponor more resistant to changing water temperatures.
+Along those same lines, you can also easily repair kinks from Uponor PEX-a pipes by using a heat gun.
 However, with copper pipes, you have to replace the piping.

 Reduced Calcium Build Up

-PEX-a won’t corrode like copper.
+Uponor PEX-a won’t corrode like copper.
 If you live in an area with acidic water, copper can corrode over time.
-PEX-a resists the damaging effect of harsh/acidic water and is therefore a better choice in these areas.
+Uponor PEX-a resists the damaging effect of harsh/acidic water and is, therefore, a better choice in these areas.